 Outside the office, she loves to dance and has learned many styles including contra, salsa, swing, and belly dance, which she performed and/or taught for 11 years.
-She also loves nature and spends as much time gardening and hiking as she can.
+She also loves animals and nature, and spends as much time gardening and hiking as she can.
 Her creativity extends to throwing elaborate Halloween events with lavish costumes and handmade props.
 Though constantly busy, her favorite quote “Muddy water, let stand, becomes clear” by Lao Tzu, reminds her to slow down so life can balance itself.

 “Keep calm and trust your editor,” and that is what we do at Activity Connection.
 Jessica has been our editing director since 2010, and without Jessica and her talented team, we would most certainly be at a “grammarly” loss.